 We collaborate to promote sustainable development beyond our own doors

 Being an international company, we believe that it is our obligation to promote responsible business practices beyond our own operations.
-Together with our over 22,000 suppliers and trading partners, we have a responsibility to ensure the well-being of the people and communities we procure from.
+Together with our approximately 21,000 suppliers and trading partners, we have a responsibility to ensure the well-being of the people and communities we procure from.
 The dormakaba Supplier Code of Conduct (SCoC) outlines our requirements with regard to human rights, fair working conditions, environmental responsibility and business ethics, among others.

 We support and respect human rights for all people as outlined in the UN Guiding Principles on Business and Human Rights and the dormakaba Statement of Commitment on Human Rights.
 Our commitment to respect human rights extends to all individuals throughout the value chain, and we use the relationships with co-manufacturers, independent suppliers, and other business partners to encourage and promote the principles of the Statement of Commitment on Human Rights throughout our network.